01100100/blog/content/posts/maploading.md

 <!--more-->
 ## Introduction

-When using a map on a digital device, it is important that it is fast to load and that the interactions are seamless.
+When using a map on a digital device, it is important that it is fast to load and the map interactions are seamlessly smooth.
 A fast loading map will go by unnoticed as "everything works" leading to a natural feeling experience.
 A slow loading map will get in the way of a good user experience, leading to frustration, grief and a bad taste in the mouth.

 ![GIF of a slow loading map](/images/maploading/slowloading.gif)